 California now has new regulations that mandate seismic retrofitting along with emission reductions.
-As a result, many hospitals must begin to comply to these strict new codes.
-The Case Studies here examine customer applications and key challenges.
+As a result, many hospitals must begin to comply with these strict new codes.
+The Case Studies here examine customer boiler applications and key challenges.

-In an effort to become one of the most energy-efficient universities in the world, Stanford University in Stanford, Calif., launched the Stanford Energy System Innovations (SESI) project in 2012.
+In an effort to become one of the most energy-efficient universities in the world, Stanford University launched the Stanford Energy System Innovations project in 2012.
 At the heart of the three-year SESI initiative is heat recovery.

 After researching a number of options, Stanford decided to transition from a fossil-fuel-based, combined heat and power system with steam distribution to an electrically powered, combined heat and cooling system with hot water distribution.

 The idea is to capture waste heat from the district chilling system to produce hot water for the district heating system.
 To make the project a reality, Stanford installed more than 20 miles of hot water piping and retrofitted 155 buildings to convert the campus from a steam- to a hot water-based system.
 Read more

 Keywords: heat recovery system installation, boiler case studies, boiler projects, hospital boilers, CBEX elite firetube boilers, hot water boiler, capturing boiler waste heat, auxiliary equipment, BAAQMD requirements

 A Northern California biopharmaceutical company operates a research campus with Cleaver-Brooks Flextube boilers.
 The boilers were six years old when the Bay Area Air Quality Management District began regulating emissions on smaller boilers.

 As a result, the boilers were required to meet the new NOx and CO emission levels as well as flue stack temperature criteria.